Horrible Histories

 Horrible Histories is an educational entertainment franchise encompassing many media including books, magazines, audio books, stage shows, TV shows, and more.

 In 2013, Lisa Edwards, UK publishing and commercial director of Scholastic Corporation, described Horrible Histories as one of the company's "crown jewels", and said it is at an "advanced stage of evolution".
 She added: "We have covered every possible era that has a commercial outcome...We're now in the era of the box set, annuals, newly presented editions and licensed products".

 Books

 Main series

 Horrible Histories began as a book series by author Terry Deary.
-The series began in 1993 with The Terrible Tudors and The Awful Egyptians, and the following titles continued the trend to describe British history through the context of the ruling dynasties, as well as explore significant worldwide cultures (often within the context of British history such as the Viking and Roman conquests on the British Isles).
+The series began in 1993 with The Terrible Tudors and The Awful Egyptians.
+The following titles continued the trend to describe British history through the context of the ruling dynasties, and explored significant worldwide cultures, often within the context of British history, such as the Viking and Roman conquests on the British Isles.
 A series of specials and novelty books have been released, and the last book was announced to be released in 2013.

 Gory Stories

-There is also a fiction-type of Horrible Histories books that were added to the series called Gory Stories.
+Fiction-type of Horrible Histories books were added to the series, called Gory Stories.
 The first set of these books were published in July 2008: